 April 27 is King’s Day — a holiday honoring the current King of the Netherlands, Willem-Alexander.
 Known as Queen’s Day until 2013, Willem-Alexander is the first male monarch to grace the Dutch throne after 123 years of women ruling the roost.
 The Bacchanalian festival welcomes over a million party-goers dressed in orange to the city streets for the celebration.
-While it isn’t technically an LGBTQ event, there are tons of queer parties to choose from on both the 26th and 27th.
+While it isn’t technically an LGBTQ+ event, there are tons of queer parties to choose from on both the April 26 and 27.
 Mid- to late April also happens to be peak season to see the country’s iconic tulips in full bloom — another worthy reason to visit this time of year.

-In 1987, Amsterdam unveiled the world’s first monument memorializing homosexuals persecuted under the Nazi regime.
+In 1987, Amsterdam unveiled Homomonument, the world’s first monument memorializing homosexuals persecuted under the Nazi regime.

-This LGBTQ information center and souvenir shop located next to the Homomonument has been in operation for over 20 years.
-In addition to the queer-themed postcards, tchotchkes, and clothing you can buy, the friendly staff is an excellent resource for insider tips about where to go and what to see as a queer tourist in Amsterdam.
+This LGBTQ+ information center and souvenir shop located next to the Homomonument has been in operation for over 20 years.
+In addition to the queer-themed postcards, tchotchkes, and clothing you can buy, the friendly staff are an excellent resource for insider tips about where to go and what to see as a queer tourist in Amsterdam.

 Vondelpark is a 19th-century urban greenspace with weeping willow-lined pools, bike paths, and lawns for lounging.
 The rosarium, located halfway through the park, is infamously known as the most frequented gay cruising area in the city.
 Yes — you read that correctly — once night falls, men daring enough to drop their trousers in the great outdoors frequent this part of the park in search of pleasure.
 Most residents, including police, are aware of what goes on here and turn a blind eye.
 If you happen to fancy a rose garden triste, use caution and be careful of pickpockets.